Tavistock Development Company plans to create a 42-acre man-made lake and marina as the centerpiece of its Osceola Sunbridge community.

 "In all our conversations with the county manager the same issue keeps coming up," Levey said.
 "Executive housing to support what's going on at NeoCity is what's needed in the marketplace, and we took that idea and capitalized on the proximity to the canal."

 The lake would be built on a flooded portion of the existing canal.
-The Sunbridge concept plan calls for executive, lakefront housing that would provide boating access via the canal system to Lake Myrtle and the Alligator Chain of Lakes.
+The Sunbridge concept plan calls for executive, lakefront housing that would provide boating access via the canal system to Lake Myrtle.

 Levey said there would be numerous pedestrian bridges and bike trails linking the marina village to the neighborhoods around it.
 County planners have asked Tavistock to add a bridge crossing over the canal -- something that was included in the Northeast District (NED) element -- but Levey said that would destroy the boat basin and marina village concept.